spacetelescope/pandeia-tutorials/reference/engine_input.md

             Change in system OPD
         scene_rotation: float
             Rotation angle to apply to scene
-        psf_subtraction_source: Source dict in engine API format Definition of source to use for PSF subtraction
+        psf_subtraction_source: Complete source dict in engine API format (see above) Definition of source to use for PSF subtraction.
+This must be set here rather than as a source in the scene.
+Position parameters must be specified, though they are ignored.
+Use psf_subtraction_xy to specify the location of the psf subtraction source.
         psf_subtraction_xy: two-element list-like (float, float)
             Offset to apply to psf_subtraction_source
         unocculted_xy: two-element list-like (float, float)
             Offset to apply to source to measure contrast between occulted and unocculted observation

+    The parameters required for **taphot** are:

+        target_xy: list-like of format (float, float)
+            X and Y center position of the aperture and sky annulus.
+        background_subtraction: boolean
+            Choose to use background subtraction or not

+    The parameters required for **tacentroid** are:

+        target_xy: list-like of format (float, float)
+            X and Y center position of the aperture and sky annulus.
+        background_subtraction: boolean
+            Choose to use background subtraction or not
+        axis: string
+            Direction the centroid is calculated, "x" or "y"

     The parameters required for the planned methods will be defined as the methods are implemented.